Push API tutorial 2: Manage secured content

 permissions

-property of the following request body indicates that any anonymous user can see this item in their query results:Request body 1
+property indicates that any anonymous user can see the item in their query results.Request body

 { "data": "", "permissions": [ { "allowAnonymous": true } ] }